tmadlener/MarlinMT/README.md

 `cmake -C $ILCSOFT/ILCSoft.cmake ..`

 `make install`

 ### Loading plugins/processors dynamically ( at run time ):
-It is possible to load plugins dynamically at run-time into Marlin by setting the colon-separated environment variable `MARLIN_DLL` to a list of plugins:
+It is possible to load plugins dynamically at run-time into MarlinMT by setting the colon-separated environment variable `MARLINMT_DLL` to a list of plugins:

 Take mymarlin as an example: